 2. Middle: Documentation

-Proper documentation is essential for coding, billing, and receiving appropriate reimbursement.
+Proper documentation is essential for medical coding services, medical billing services, and receiving appropriate reimbursement.
 It’s recommended to follow the same documentation guidelines/templates as face-to-face visits.

 Documentation must include: